Documentary

 - Hiking and climbing incidents

-- Human limits under pressure
+- Human limits and endurance

-- Small choices with serious consequences
+- Small errors with escalating consequences